EPIC Ski Pass Resorts: 2023-24 (Updated)

 Since each ski pass has a specific set of ski resorts within its network, some regions of the US and Canada are better served by a specific pass.
 Based on where EPIC ski resorts are located, here are the list of regions that we feel are best served by the EPIC pass:

 - Colorado (but it depends on the resorts you want to visit)

 When Can You Purchase an EPIC Pass?

 You can buy EPIC passes on EPICPass.com.
-The passes went on sale March 20th, 2022 for the 22/23 ski season.
+The passes go on sale March 7th, 2023 for the 23/24 ski season.

 As for typical timing, EPIC passes for the following ski season usually go on sale around the mid-to-late March.

-Last year (2021/22), the EPIC pass went on sale March 23rd.
+Last year (2022/23) EPIC passes went on sale March 20th, and in 2021/22, on March 23rd.
 EPIC also offers a slight discount when tickets are purchased early as soon as they go on sale.
 Payment plans are also available.